jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

             Forward and Backward EFA values (Steps 12-13).

         #.
 Confirm that your chi-squared plot is close to 1, without any major
-            spikes (Step 21).
+            spikes.

         #.
 Confirm that your concentrations are not significantly altered by
-            constraining the concentration to be positive (Steps 22-23).
+            constraining the concentration to be positive (Steps 17-19).

 #.
 Click the “Save EFA Data (not profiles)” to save the EFA data, including the SVD,
     the Forward and Backward EFA data, the chi-squared, and the concentration, along